 The proposal generally complies with the aims, objectives and design parameters contained in Leichhardt Local Environmental Plan 2013 and Leichhardt Development Control Plan 2013.
 The development will not result in any significant impacts on the amenity of adjoining premises and the streetscape.
-The application is considered suitable for the issue of a deferred commencement consent subject to the imposition of appropriate terms and conditions.
+The application is considered suitable for approval subject to the imposition of appropriate conditions.